Flexible and efficient emulation of spatial extremes processes via variational autoencoders: Technical details

-Before we proceed to prove Proposition~\ref{prop:marg_distr}, we first recall some useful results in \citet{hougaard1986survival} about positive-stable (PS) distributions and their exponentially tilted variation.
-If $Z\sim H(\alpha,\alpha,0)$, we denote the density function by $f_\alpha(z)$, $z>0$.
+Before we proceed to prove Proposition~\ref{prop:marg_distr} from the main paper, we first recall some useful results in \citet{hougaard1986survival} about positive-stable (PS) distributions and their exponentially-tilted variation.
+If $Z\sim \mathrm{expPS}(\alpha,0)$, we denote the density function by $f_\alpha(z)$, $z>0$.
 Then for $\alpha\in (0,1]$, it has Laplace transform